 Stage 3: Thawing

-YES, Physiotherapists can prescribe exercises to restore mobility by gently stretching the shoulder.
+TRUE: Physiotherapists can prescribe exercises to restore mobility by gently stretching the shoulder.
 Applying heat to the shoulder can make these exercises more comfortable, as heat can help relax the surrounding shoulder muscles.

-Steroids injection can effectively cure Frozen Shoulder.
+Steroids injection can effectively cure a frozen shoulder.

 FALSE: Steroids injection can only occlude the symptoms.
 An injection might provide some relief from frozen shoulder symptoms for several weeks up to a few months. but it will not treat the problem completely.
 Physiotherapy is ultimately the best way to conclusively treat this condition.